syntasso/kratix-docs/docs/main/07-how-kratix-complements/04-kratix-and-backstage.md

 id: backstage
 ---

-Checkout our [documentation on how to get started with Backstage and Kratix](../reference/backstage/intro)
+Check out our [documentation on how to get started with Backstage and Kratix](../reference/backstage/intro).